-n-propyl bromide (nPb) or also known as 1-bromopropane use has grown considerably over the last 20 years, but that doesn’t mean it is a safe solvent for vapor degreaser parts cleaning.
+Use of n-propyl bromide (nPb), also known as 1-bromopropane or 1-BP, has grown considerably over the last 20 years, but that doesn’t mean it is a safe solvent for vapor degreaser parts cleaning.
 Actually, nPb has gotten more and more press lately advising restrictions of use based on employee exposure limits and confirmed carcinogen classification.
-These restrictions will lead an eventual n-propyl bromide (nPb) phase out similar to AK225 years ago.
+These restrictions will lead to an eventual phase-out of n-propyl bromide (nPb) similar to AK225 years ago.

-Here are summaries to just a couple articles detailing the hazards and toxicity of N-Propyl Bromide which produce cause for nPB replacement solutions:
+Here are summaries to a couple of articles detailing the hazards and toxicity of N-Propyl Bromide which produce cause for nPB replacement solutions:

 Dr. David Michaels, assistant secretary of labor for occupational safety and health said “workers exposed to this toxic chemical (nPb) can suffer serious health effects, even long after exposure has ended.
 Hazardous exposure to 1-BP must be prevented.
 Employers have a responsibility to ensure the safety of their workers.”
 The article goes on to mention “Exposure to 1-BP has been associated with damage to the nervous system among workers, and it has been shown to cause reproductive harm in animal studies….The most effective way to protect workers from exposure is to eliminate the use of 1-BP, substituting the chemical with a less toxic substance or less hazardous material.”